EBolle/Data-Modeling-with-Cassandra/README.md

 analytical purposes the items in the session are sorted
 - user_info_per_song: returns the first and last name of the users based on the song

-To give you a head start, hereby are some example queries you easily modify and use for your own purposes.
+To give you a head start, hereby are some example queries you can easily modify and use for your own purposes.

 ```sql
 SELECT artist